superdesk/superdesk-client-core/README.md

 - `features.hideLiveSuggestions`: `true` - disables live suggestions panel in authoring
 - `features.alchemy`: `false` - allow alchemy widget for keywords
 - `features.elasticHighlight`: `false` - allow highlighting of search terms by elasticsearch
 - `features.swimlane`: `null` - enables switch view button in monitoring view, which allows to switch between list view or swimlane view.
-Example: `features: {swimlane: {columnsLimit: 4}}` will enable switch view button and displays 4 columns when turned ON, set null or keep undefined to disable
+Example: `features: {swimlane: {defaultNumberOfColumns: 4}}` will enable switch view button and displays 4 columns when turned ON, set null or keep undefined to disable
 - `features.confirmMediaOnUpdate`: `true` - Display the user confirmation dialog in the updated story to use the media from the original story.

 ##### Workspace